 “If a parrot says ‘I feel pain,’ this doesn’t mean it’s in pain — but parrots very likely do feel pain,” Long wrote on his Substack.

-Long also said in an interview with NBC News that human consciousness is an evolutionary byproduct, which might be a lesson for how an increasingly complex artificial intelligence system could get closer to a human idea of subjective experience.
+Long also said in an interview that human consciousness is an evolutionary byproduct, which might be a lesson for how an increasingly complex artificial intelligence system could get closer to a human idea of subjective experience.

 Something similar could happen with artificial intelligence, Long said.